lukekasper/Personal-Projects/System Design/Notes.md

             - Data loss if cache goes down prior to hitting db
             - More complex
 	- Refresh ahead:
-        - Cache automatically refreshes recently accessed entries prior to expiration
+        - Can configure cache to automatically refreshes recently accessed entries prior to expiration
         - Can reduce latency vs read-through if "hot" items are well predicted
             - If not can reduce performance
 	-